Largest Christian university in US faces record fine after federal probe into alleged deception

 WASHINGTON (AP) — The country’s largest Christian university is being fined $37.7 million by the federal government amid accusations that it misled students about the cost of its graduate programs.

-Grand Canyon University, which has more than 100,000 students, mostly in online programs, faces the largest fine of its kind ever issued by the U.S. Education Department.
-The university dismissed the allegations as “lies and deceptive statements.”
+Grand Canyon University, which has more than 100,000 students mostly in online programs, faces the largest fine of its kind ever dealt by the U.S. Education Department.
+The university previously denied any wrongdoing and says it’s being unfairly targeted in retaliation for an ongoing lawsuit.

-“Grand Canyon University categorically denies every accusation in the Department of Education’s statement and will take all measures necessary to defend itself from these false accusations,” the school said in a five-page statement.

 For the past four years, Grand Canyon has disbursed more federal student aid than any other U.S. institution, the department said.

-Earlier this month, Grand Canyon issued a statement saying federal agencies were unfairly targeting the school with “frivolous accusations” in retaliation for an ongoing lawsuit the university filed against the Education Department in 2021.
+Earlier this month, Grand Canyon said federal agencies were unfairly targeting the school with “frivolous accusations” in retaliation for an ongoing lawsuit the university filed against the Education Department in 2021.

 Grand Canyon sued after the agency rejected the school’s request to be classified as a nonprofit college.
-It became a for-profit college in 2004 after investors saved it from financial collapse.
-It applied to become a nonprofit again in 2018 but the Trump administration blocked the move, saying the college remained too close to its previous parent company.
+It became a for-profit college in 2004 after it found investors to save it from financial collapse.
+It later applied to become a nonprofit again in 2018 but the Trump administration blocked it, saying the college remained too close to its previous parent company.

 It’s considered a nonprofit by its accreditor and the Internal Revenue Service.